KevinVan720/animated_styled_widget/README.md

 Provider.of<GlobalAnimationNotifier>(context, listen: false)
  .updateAnimationStatus(animationId, status);
 ```
-which will update the animation status (like PLAY, STOP, LOOP, etc).
+which will update the animation and its status (like PLAY, STOP, LOOP, etc).

 You can also provide callbacks to the AnimationTrigger events along with animations: